- How DAZN uses WHATS’ON to manage the workflow for 25,000 live events a year plus all additional content.

 - How their real-time data drives personalization and informed decisions

 In times when Corona was just a beer, we had the pleasure of interviewing Scott Ferguson, Vice President Content Planning and Analysis at DAZN Group.
-We talked about the difference between OTT and Linear, the challenges of broadcasting live events (across 9 territories and often up to 40 at the same time!) and how they manage all that.
+We talked about the difference in complexity between OTT and ‘traditional’ linear channels, the challenges of broadcasting live events (across 9 territories and often up to 40 at the same time!), and how they manage all that.

 In the absence of live sports events, DAZN – like all other sports streamers and broadcasters – are finding new and creative ways to keep their viewers engaged.
 As soon as the COVID-19 pandemic ebbs away and live sports are back with a vengeance, we can expect this interview to be more relevant than ever, as there will be a major clash between rights, obligations and restrictions, and operational efficiency will be of the essence.

-Scott, we all know that DAZN is the world’s largest OTT live and on-demand sport streaming service, but maybe less known is the fact that DAZN also have linear channels.
-Based also on your previous experience with Linear at Al Jazeera and BeIN Sport, what, to you, is the main difference in complexity between OTT and Linear?
+Scott, we all know that DAZN is the world’s largest OTT live and on-demand sports streaming service, but maybe less known is the fact that DAZN also has linear channels.
+Based also on your previous experience with Linear at Al Jazeera and BeIN Sport, what, to you, is the main difference in complexity between the two?